 3) Neuropsychology Track: Full year participation in the Neuropsychology Service at MMHC and at the BIDMC Outpatient Psychiatry Service.
 Intern performs evaluations of both psychiatric patients and the general population, including questions of dementia, ADHD, LD, and other neuropsychiatric disorders.

 Within each clinical placement, the intern works on a multidisciplinary team and is responsible for providing individual therapy, both short-term and long-term; family interviewing and family therapy; group therapy; intake evaluation; crisis intervention; case administration; and consultation with community agencies.

 In addition to the specialty tracks, all interns participate in several core placements, which include:

 2) The Southard Clinic is a small outpatient clinic, which is staffed entirely by trainees.
-It has a twofold mission-- to provide trainees with experience with a healthier outpatient psychotherapy population and to provide psychotherapy to community members who cannot afford private treatment.
-Patients are referred from local college counseling centers, community health centers, and practitioners in the community.
+It offers outpatient psychotherapy at a low cost to community members and students at local colleges and universities.
+Patients are referred from diverse sources including college counseling centers, community health centers, and practitioners in the community.
 Southard patients are expected to need no rehabilitation, nor other services beyond psychotherapy and psychopharmacology.